SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 "last" always ends at the last data point of the streams being displayed, and starts a fixed number of nanoseconds before that.

+In order that the graph be displayed correctly, the final start and end times must be in the current UNIX epoch (i.e., Jan 01, 1970, UTC or later).

 For the permalink, the following fields are may be specified in the JSON object:

 * autoupdate (optional) - Determines whether or nor the "Automatically apply settings" checkbox is checked.
 Defaults to TRUE.